Skip to content

 Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation

-Conference: CVPR 2026 arXiv: 2602.19863 Code: Project Page Area: Image Segmentation Keywords: Remote Sensing Foundation Model, Multispectral, Knowledge Distillation, Contrastive Learning, Dual-Teacher Training
+Keywords: Remote Sensing Foundation Models, Multispectral, Knowledge Distillation, Contrastive Learning, Dual-Teacher Training

 TL;DR

-This paper proposes DEO (Distillation for Earth Observation), a dual-teacher contrastive distillation framework that employs a multispectral self-distillation teacher to learn spectral representations and a frozen optical VFM teacher (DINOv3) to inject high-level semantic priors.
-The resulting single student network excels at both optical and multispectral remote sensing tasks, achieving state-of-the-art performance across semantic segmentation, change detection, and classification.
+Proposes DEO (Distillation for Earth Observation), a dual-teacher contrastive distillation framework.
+It utilizes a multispectral self-distillation teacher to learn spectral representations and an optical VFM teacher (DINOv3) to inject high-level semantic priors.
+This enables a single student network to excel in both optical and multispectral remote sensing tasks, achieving SOTA across semantic segmentation, change detection, and classification.

 Background & Motivation

-Background: Foundation models are transforming Earth Observation (EO).
-Large amounts of unlabeled data combined with flexible task adaptation make them especially valuable in annotation-scarce EO settings.
-However, given the diversity of EO sensors and modalities, training a single universal model is impractical; multiple specialized foundation models will coexist.
+Background: Foundation models are transforming the Earth Observation (EO) field.
+Large-scale unlabeled data combined with flexible task adaptation is particularly valuable given the scarcity of annotations in EO.
+However, the diversity of sensors and modalities makes training a single universal model unrealistic, leading to the co-existence of multiple specialized foundation models.

-Limitations of Prior Work: - Most EO pre-training relies on Masked Image Modeling (MIM), which emphasizes local reconstruction but offers limited control over global semantic structure - General-purpose VFMs (e.g., DINOv2/DINOv3) possess strong optical semantic priors but lack multispectral (MS) capability - Training MS foundation models from scratch is computationally expensive
+Limitations of Prior Work: - Most EO pre-training utilizes Masked Image Modeling (MIM), which emphasizes local reconstruction but has limited control over global semantic structures. - General VFMs (e.g., DINOv2/DINOv3) possess strong optical semantic priors but lack multispectral (MS) capabilities. - Training MS foundation models from scratch is computationally expensive.

-Key Challenge: How can the strong optical semantic priors of VFMs be efficiently transferred to a multispectral student without compromising the learning of MS-specific information?
-Existing approaches (e.g., Copernicus-FM) combine MIM with VFM distillation, but the MIM objective is incompatible with the contrastive self-distillation objective of VFMs, resulting in weaker global semantic structure.
+Key Challenge: How to efficiently transfer a VFM's strong optical semantic priors to a multispectral student without compromising the learning of MS-specific information?
+Existing methods (e.g., Copernicus-FM) combine MIM with VFM distillation, but the MIM objective is incompatible with the contrastive self-distillation objective of VFMs, resulting in weak global semantic structures.

-Goal: Propose a pre-training strategy that enables strong performance when multispectral data is available, without sacrificing performance on optical-only tasks.
+Goal: Propose a pre-training strategy that performs exceptionally well when multispectral data is available, while not sacrificing performance on optical-only tasks.

-Key Insight: Align the pre-training objective of the student with that of the VFM teacher — if the VFM was trained with contrastive self-distillation, the student should be trained the same way, making latent feature space alignment more tractable.
+Key Insight: Match the pre-training objectives of the student and the VFM teacher.
+If the VFM was trained with contrastive self-distillation, the student should also use contrastive self-distillation, making the latent feature spaces easier to align.

-Core Idea: Dual teacher = a multispectral contrastive self-distillation teacher (for structured MS feature space) + a frozen optical VFM teacher (for global semantic priors), unified under a contrastive distillation framework.
+Core Idea: Dual-Teacher = Multispectral contrastive self-distillation teacher (structuring MS feature space) + Optical VFM frozen teacher (providing global semantic priors), unified under a contrastive distillation framework.

 Method